#1

 Don't think so, but a live action DB movie was made in China, one of the worst movies I've seen in a long time, but this movie is pretty old.

-This should be pretty big, many people heard the rumor by FOX years ago then it was cancelled and a surprisingly large amount of people were angered by it.
 I mean Matrix Revolutions showed teh exact type of CG that could be used to make this movie for the final fight.
 I mean it wasn't good for teh Matrix, but it would definately work for DBZ.
-It should be even better now. |
+It should be even better now.

 #8